mjf1406/DidgYa/README.md

 ### Complete

 -   2024/2/10
+    -   created consts in `tests-generateTestData.js` for various vars
+    -   added medication to DEFAULT_DIDGYAS
     -   created `generateTestData()` function to generate data for testing
     -   added pagination to data-table
     -   fixed: the timer interval now gets cleared when it reaches zero